tgelu/wedding-season/blog/md/how-to-choose-your-wedding-venue-part-two.md

 Photo by [Nessa K. Photography](http://www.nessakphotography.com/)

 - Venue Recommnendation: barns, lodges, cabins, farms, anything surrounded by open space and natural landscapes.
 - General feel: fun, relaxed, lawn games kind of festivities.
-You can either opt for a rougher look or add some finer touches to it in order to glam it up a bit (such as mettalic elements, neater tablescapes, a mirror seating chart etc.) The must haves though are: reclaimed wood, or anything reclaimed actually: wattering canes, frames, baskets, ladders.
-Add on everything garden/wild flowers, a great mix of it with a messy look.
+You can either opt for a rougher look or add some finer touches to it in order to glam it up a bit (such as mettalic elements, neater tablescapes, a mirror seating chart etc.).
+The must haves though are: reclaimed wood, or anything reclaimed actually, wattering canes, frames, baskets, ladders.
+Add everything garden/wild flowers, a great mix of it with a messy look.
 Focus on local produce, hearty meals, like family's favorites and food and drinks stations galore.
 To really bring it home add fairy lights, blanquets, quilts, hay, wine barrels.
 The outfits can be informal: tweed, tartan, gingham.

 6. [Urban](https://greenweddingshoes.com/laid-back-australian-warehouse-wedding-jen-luke/), edgy, modern.

 ![Wedding reception Space with white chairs](https://greenweddingshoes.com/elegantly-emerald-a-modern-take-on-a-vintage-inspired-wedding/ "Modern Wedding Reception Space")